Metarget/metarget/README.md

     - Hence, vulnerabilities are marked as `container_escape` if we could reproduce the whole process with Metarget, others temporarily marked as `privilege_escalation`.
 - For **cve-2021-30465**, after `cnv install cve-2021-30465` (which installs Docker),
     - you'd better install a K8s manually, for exploitation (e.g. `cnv install cve-2018-1002105` or `gadget install k8s --version 1.16.5` with Metarget).
+- For kernel vulnerabilities below, Ubuntu 21.10 is needed to run Metarget (tested):
+    - cve-2022-0995

 ### 4.2 Vulnerable Scenes Related to Cloud Native Applications